ronakupadhyaya/Horizons-week-05/day2/yelp/README.md

 ###Phase 3: Sorting and Searching combined
 1. Composite indexes
-1. Show them explain plan as you go - make them take out index and reinstert index
+1. Show them explain plan as you go - make them take out index and re-insert index

+1. Use Yelp API or open street API to get JSON file of businesses